 Why hire a consulting arborist?

 - Hiring a quick and easy tree service is the first point of call for some people.
-For those that are obsessed with the tree’s health and aesthetics, utilizing a consulting arborist should be the first decision.
+For those who are obsessed with the tree’s health and aesthetics, utilizing a consulting arborist should be the first decision.

 - Most homeowners do not utilize a consultant arborist either because they are unaware of the option, or they see no need for them to do so.
 They just want to trim the damn tree and not overcomplicate things.